vippsas/access-token-api/README.md

 This repository contains developer resources for the Vipps Access Token API.

 **IMPORTANT:** This is a work in progress.
-And so far: Mostly copy & paste from Confluence, with some light validation and clean-up.
+The final Access Token API may differ.

 See the Vipps Developers repository for a "getting started" guide,